hildeboee/MXML/README.md

 The script does not evaluate whether a given date is "certain" or not.
 It assumes that the dates provided are certain enough (when they form valid dates).

 ## Known data quality issues
-The date formatting in the project's files is not excellent.
 MM_K4110 is an example of a document that's not registered correctly.

 There are many target refs that exist but do not have a value.